doums/apekey/README.md

 ### Configuration

-apekey will look for a config file at `$XDG_CONFIG_HOME/apekey/apekey.toml`.
+Apekey will look for a config file at `$XDG_CONFIG_HOME/apekey/apekey.toml`.

-The most important option is `xmonad_config`, set it to the path to your `xmonad.hs` configuration file.
+The most important option is `xmonad_config`, it must be set to the path pointing to your `xmonad.hs` configuration file.

 ```toml
 xmonad_config = "~/.config/xmonad/xmonad.hs"